Submit

 Computo’s accepted papers are published electronically immediately upon receipt under CC BY 4.0 license.
 Authors retain the copyright and full publishing rights without restrictions.

-More details about the reviewing process are available on the Review page
+More information about the reviewing process are available on the Review page

 Computo’s code of ethics for authors